concretesolutions/kappuccino/README.md

   }
 }
 ```
-Here, kappuccino will check if all the views (username, password and login_button) that is descendant of the declared parent, are displayed.
+Here, kappuccino will check if all the views (username, password and login_button) that are descendant of the declared parent, are displayed.

-For better understanding, the code above is equivalent to the one below, using java and pure Espresso:
+For better understanding, the code above is equivalent to the one below, using Java and pure Espresso:

 ``` java
 @Test